 This volcanic island, which is partly classified as a reserve, is home to the Guadeloupe National Park.
-Its rainforest, volcano, mountains, waterfalls, and wild shores are the work of a capricious and radiant nature, as evidenced by its black, brown, or tan sand beaches the colour being due to the activity of the volcano on the island.
+Its rainforest, volcano, mountains, waterfalls, and wild shores are the work of capricious and radiant nature, as evidenced by its black, brown, or tan sand beaches, with the different colours evidence of the island's volcanic activity.

 The west coast, facing the Caribbean Sea, offers lighter shades, like those on Malendure Beach in the village of Bouillante.
-Although they are all different, these beaches show some common features, including a water temperature above 25 ºC, so swimming is always a pleasure.
+Although they are all different, these beaches share some common features, including a water temperature above 25ºC, so swimming is always a pleasure.

 Trois-Rivières Tourism Office